 - Rosemary sprigs – this fresh herb pairs well with potatoes and can withstand the high heat.

-How to make Crispy Potatoes
+How to make the crispiest potatoes

 Normally I just drizzle olive oil and rosemary over chopped up potatoes and roast them in the oven.
 They will get slightly crispy on the outside which I love.
 But if you want really crispy, super-crunchy potatoes, you have to take an additional step and par boil the potatoes.